Managing customary fisheries

 - the Minister of Oceans and Fisheries approves them.

 Role of the management committee

 When a taiāpure is established, the local Māori community nominates people for the management committee.
-The committee is appointed by the Minister of Fisheries, after consultation with the Minister for Māori Development.
+The committee is appointed by the Minister of Oceans and Fisheries after consultation with the Minister for Māori Development.

-The management committee can provide recommendations to the Minister of Fisheries for regulations (under the Fisheries Act) to manage taiāpure fisheries, relating to:
+The management committee can provide recommendations to the Minister of Oceans and Fisheries for regulations (under the Fisheries Act) to manage taiāpure fisheries.
+These can relate to:

 - species fished